Reception September 2020

 Obviously this year is unlike any other, however our Reception Team are already planning how they can develop the transition process to account for this.

-Please rest assured that we are working very hard behind the scenes to make sure that your start with us is successful and that as the current situation changes we will either stick to our usual induction process or adapt it with safety and wellbeing as our first priority.
+Please rest assured that we are working very hard behind the scenes to make sure that your start with us is successful.

 We understand that starting school is a very important step for children and their families.
 We will update you as necessary and look forward to welcoming you all to the school in person as soon as it is safe to do so.
+We are hoping that during August we will be able to invite you and your child into school in small groups.
+We will keep you fully informed of the arrangements as soon as we are able to.
 In the meantime, please take some time to explore our website.

-We have posted you all a Welcome Pack, jam-packed with information about the induction arrangements that will take place between now and September, details about school uniform and other important information about preparing your child for their first day, plus the School Starter Forms.
+Your Welcome Pack is jam-packed with information about school uniform and other important information about preparing your child for their first day, plus the School Starter Forms.

 If you have any enquiries, please email us at firstname.lastname@example.org.

 At Hoole CE Primary School, we believe that starting school is one of the most important times of a child's life.
 This is the year that your child will develop their independence, confidence, resilience and curiosity.
 As a team, we aim to make this an exciting but also settling experience for both the child and their family.

 Children in the reception class follow the Early Years Foundation Stage Curriculum (EYFS).
 The curriculum focuses on a balance between adult and child led activities.
 These opportunities and experience are planned to meet children's learning needs and their interests.

 We are fortunate enough to have a large indoor classroom with inviting learning areas created.
 The classroom is set up with these different learning areas which compliment and enhance the EYFS.
 This includes a writing area, a creative and music area, a maths area and many more alongside the exciting and stimulating outdoor classroom.
 We will encourage the children to choose what the next topic will be - previously this has been "Superheroes", "Under the Sea" and "Space"!